Got questions about electric cars and home chargers? We’ve got you. Here we’ll answer all your questions so you can hit the road with your new car.

 Looking at the whole picture, electric vehicles offer outstanding value over the long-term.
 They offer drivers a cheaper and more efficient way of getting around.

 As the choice of electric cars available to lease increases, so do the number of leasing offers.
 So whether you’re looking for a Tesla Model Y lease, an MG 4 lease or a Volkswagen ID3 lease, we’ve got you covered.

 How to pick the right EV?

-new EV manufacturers such as Polestar and Volkswagen’s dedicated EV brand, ID, are helping to bring electric car lease deals to the mainstream.
+Polestar, MG with its budget conscious models and Volkswagen’s dedicated EV brand, ID, are helping to bring electric car lease deals to the mainstream.

 There are three types of electric vehicle on the market:

 Plug-in hybrid electric vehicles (PHEVs): a plug-in hybrid car combines a battery and electrical motor with an economical petrol or diesel engine.
 The electric battery is typically used on shorter journeys only before the conventional engine kicks in during longer journeys.
-However, because the electric battery can be plugged-in and recharged at home or public chargepoints between trips, the electric range of plug-ins is often longer than hybrid cars.
+However, because the electric battery can be plugged-in and recharged at home or public charge points between trips, the electric range of plug-ins is often longer than hybrid cars.